Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Working in teams

-Sometimes the missionaries will bring along an older man or woman.
+Sometimes, the missionaries will bring along an older man or woman.
 These older adults will usually be more confident.
 Although this affords you another person to witness to, they often dominate the discussion.
-Not only does this make it more difficult to stick to the basics, it also often causes the missionaries to become spectators.
+Not only does this make it more difficult to stick to the basics, but it also often causes the missionaries to become spectators.
 We don’t want that to happen.
 We suggest that, already during the first visit, you address it and tell them that bringing a third person will make you uncomfortable.
 Most will honor your request without hesitation.
 In fact, many missionaries prefer this themselves.

 Call and Training